jgehrcke/gipc/docs/index.rst

 The standard way of using multiple processes in a Python application is to use multiprocessing from Python's standard library.
-However, canonical usage of this package within a gevent-powered application usually breaks the application in various non-obvious ways. gipc is developed with the motivation to solve these issues transparently and to make using gevent in combination with multiprocessing-based child processes and inter-process communication (IPC) a no-brainer again:
+However, canonical usage of this package within a gevent-powered application usually breaks the application in various non-obvious ways (see below). gipc is developed with the motivation to solve these issues transparently and to make using gevent in combination with multiprocessing-based child processes and inter-process communication (IPC) a no-brainer again: